-These 22 Amazing 5-star chicken thigh recipes are life changing!
+These 22 Amazing 5-star chicken thigh recipes are life-changing!
 There are so many reasons to choose thighs over other cuts of chicken.
 They are juicier, more tender, and harder to overcook.
-They’re also much cheaper and forgiving than breast.
-So, winner winner chicken thigh dinner!
+They’re also much cheaper and more forgiving than breasts.
+So, winner-winner chicken thigh dinner!